Ethiopia Guji

 Del Rey Espresso Blend

-This blend of Brazil and Colombia is complex and sweet as a straight shot, and powerful enough to hold its own in milk.
+This blend of Brazil and Honduras is complex and sweet as a straight shot, and powerful enough to hold its own in milk.
 It will not let you down.
 This is our cafe work-horse.

 Can be brewed as espresso or drip, don't let the intention of the blend hold you back.
 No matter what you will find the brilliant notes of Chocolate, Orange, and Hazelnut with a smooth, rich finish.
 Brew at a temperature of 202-203 for best results.